 We began to talk via WhatsApp from Chile and Mexico.
+They had a lot of experience with nude male photography.
 GeorgeX was exploring more erotic solo pics and short videos.
-I had more experience with movies and narrative and characters – they had a lot of miles with nude male photography.
+I had more experience with movies and narrative and characters.
 It was a creative experience – to push the boundaries, for all of us.

-This is a movie about a flaneur, a about a kid who wanders and takes advantages of the sexual opportunities that a place like Mexico City can offer him.
+This is a movie about a flaneur – a kid who wanders and takes advantages of the sexual opportunities that a place like Mexico City can offer him.
 Most all, Always Say Yes is a movie that goes deep into Héctor – it’s sweet and poetic and even romantic without shying away from sex or portraying it something strange or guilt-ridden.

 The sex in the movie is, I believe, quite sexy, natural and real.
 The movie was made without guilt or shyness, with lots of natural light and a good clean attitude.